AO Edited

 Just a few graves remain in this neighborhood that was once a cemetery for foreigners.

-During the late Qing Dynasty at the end of the 19th century, as European powers established a commercial presence in Taiwan.
+During the late Qing Dynasty, at the end of the 19th century, European powers began establishing a commercial presence in Taiwan for the first time since the Dutch were kicked off the island in the 17th century.
 In 1864, British consul Robert Swinhoe leased a plot of land at Takao (also spelled Takow, now Kaohsiung) with the intention of building a consulate there.
-However, the site was deemed unsuitable for the purpose, and the consulate was ultimately built elsewhere in 1879.
+But the site was deemed unsuitable for the purpose and the consulate was ultimately built elsewhere in 1879.

 However, the land at Takao remained in the hands of the British, and in 1871 they received permission to build a chapel and graveyard on the premises.
-This graveyard would ultimately hold the bodies of thirty-nine foreigners, mostly men but also a few women, including Irish, Germans, and an Indian Parsee merchant.
+This graveyard would ultimately hold the bodies of thirty-nine foreigners, mostly men but also a few women.
+These foreigners included not only British, but also Irish, Germans, and an Indian Parsee merchant.

 Following the Japanese seizure of Taiwan in 1895, the British closed the consulate in 1911 and sold most of their southern Taiwanese holdings by 1925.
 Only the cemetery remained in their possession.
 After the Japanese surrender at the end of World War II, ownership of Taiwan was given to the Republic of China under Chiang Kai-shek, but the cemetery was never registered with the new government.